nickeblewis/wordpress-experiment/README.md

 ## Credits
 - Relay Fullstack is inspired by [relay-starter-kit](https://github.com/relayjs/relay-starter-kit).
 Please take a look at the original code to learn more.
-- Handcrafted with ♥ by Varayut Lerdkanlayanawat.
+- Thanks to Varayut Lerdkanlayanawat and the Relay Fullstack project that helped med get startd with this

 ## License